Rainelz/shutter/README.md

 ## Generator

-The basic component to play with in shutter.
+The basic component generator to play with in shutter.
 Defines its size (eventually a position relative to a parent) and a list of sub-components.
+Must instatiate a `Component` object (which is an augmented Pillow image) and return it.

 ### Basic parameters